organized-puns/gg.parse/c_sharp/readme.md

 Todo (for v1.0)
 ---------------

-- allow including other ebnf (ie include "some_ebnf.ebnf";)
-	- add pre-processor step, create process queue
-		- parse a, which includes b and c
-		- b includes c
-		- so parse c, pass rulegraph to b, parse, and then a.
-Collect errors as we go..

-		- Add Parser include
-		- cache full path not just the filename as filenames can be the same
-		- Allow include from same directory and project root

 - Token parser have an unknown ast node rule fallback
-- EbnfParser if error tokens or nodes are reported, set match to fail
+- EbnfParser if error tokens or nodes are reported in the result, set match to fail
+- Add a test to see the compiler fail if rules with the same name are registered

 - Clean up:
+  - Clean up unit tests and build proper examples
+  - Add some more documentation, extend readme.
   - address all xxx
-  - Add some more documentation, extend readme.

 - (Bug) add guard against infinite loop with zero or more (and other cases)

+- add optional namespaces to avoid grammar / token name clash

 - build c# from rule table output, so there can be a compiled version so we can start building more forgiving ebnf parsers

 - implement a Ebnf based EbnfParser and Tokenizer

-- Clean up unit tests and build proper examples

 - Do All of the following based on ebnf assets, not in the bootstrap implement alternatives for short hand